PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 At a loss for words, she said, "love?"

 "Eh, the most expensive con of all, c'mon, let's get out of here.
-I'm not much of a prince, this ain't much of a rescue, "
+I'm not much of a prince, this ain't much of a rescue, but at least we're clear of it."
+The Merchant put his arm around Asarah and they turned to go.

-And the Merchan
+"Oh?
+You're not leaving are you?
+So soon?"

+Boltac didn't look back as he said, " "

 >Strikes down the boy